java.lang.Object

 Base class for all classes that represent geometric shapes.

-Geometry represents real-world objects by defining a shape at a specific geographic location.
-It is used throughout this API to represent the shapes of features and graphics, layer extents, viewpoints, and GPS locations.
-It is also used, for example, to define inputs and outputs for spatial analysis and geoprocessing operations and to measure distances and areas.
+Geometry is the base class for two-dimensional (x,y) and three-dimensional (x,y,z) geometries, such as Point, Multipoint, Polyline, Polygon, and Envelope.
+It represents real-world objects by defining a shape at a specific geographic location, and is used throughout the API to represent the shapes of features and graphics, layer extents, viewpoints, and GPS locations.
+It is also used to define the inputs and outputs for spatial analysis and geoprocessing operations, and to measure distances and areas.

-All types of geometry:
+All types of geometry have the following characteristics:

 • Can be empty, indicating that they have no specific location or shape.

-• May have z values and/or m values to define elevation and measures respectively.
+• May have z-values and/or m-values to define elevation and measures, respectively.

 • Can be converted to and from JSON to be persisted or to be exchanged directly with REST services.